-he University of Southern Mississipp Police Department 118 College Drive #5061 Bond Hall, First Floor West Hattiesburg, MS 39406
+The University of Southern Mississippi Police Department Bond Hall, First Floor West 118 College Drive #5061 Hattiesburg, MS 39406

 The University of Southern Mississippi is firmly committed to promoting a safe campus environment for all students, faculty, staff and visitors.
 Southern Miss takes great pride in its long history of safe campus conditions.
 Public safety involves a cooperative effort between law enforcement, the community and individuals.